ApostolicDA/Governed-Admissions-Intelligence-Pipeline/README.md

 # 🎓 Governed Admissions Intelligence Pipeline
 **From Raw Admissions Data to Validated Executive Dashboard**

+## Problem Statement

+A US university's admissions data lived across 4 disconnected systems with no validated source of truth.
+This project fixes that.

 ---
 ## 🚀 What I Built